ptahdunbar/o11y-as-code-pulumi/instruqt-tracks/o11y-as-code-pulumi-dev/08-synthetics/assignment.md

     # Creating Synthetic Monitors

     In this challenge, you're tasked with
-    - provide an array of links to proactively check
+    - providing a set of links to proactively check for errors
-    - schedule a simple brower sythentics monitor
+    - schedule a simple brower sythentics monitor check
-    - tag the sythentics monitors with your team
+    - add tags to the sythentic monitor checks
 tabs:
 - title: Terminal
   type: terminal
   hostname: docker-vm
+  workdir: /newrelic/o11y
 - title: Editor
   type: code
   hostname: docker-vm